Hamiltonian Learning via Inverse Physics-Informed Neural Networks: RESULTS

 We extend iPINN-HL to address the problem of parameter drifting in quantum systems, where Hamiltonian parameters change over time due to environmental fluctuations or system instabilities.
 External factors such as temperature fluctuations, electromagnetic noise, and mechanical vibrations can subtly alter the system dynamics.
 Internally, qubit decoherence, residual interactions, and imperfections in hardware calibration contribute to this drift.
 Additionally, aging of materials or components in the device can cause long-term changes in performance.

 In this section, we employ both iPINN-HL and DNN-HL to capture the parameter shift and re-calibrate the system, thereby compensating for the effects of parameter drift.
 After training the iPINN-HL and DNN-HL algorithms to convergence, we introduce a sudden change to the system parameters.
 Although such abrupt changes are uncommon in real experimental settings, they serve as an effective testbed to assess the adaptability and robustness of both methods.
-Following this parameter shift, we collect a new batch of data $\Delta \mathcal{N}(\{x\})$ to refine the parameter estimates.
-For both algorithms, the pre-trained network parameters are retained as the initial model configuration, and the networks are further trained using the new dataset $\Delta \mathcal{N}(\{x\})$.
+Following this parameter shift, we collect a new batch of data $\Delta \mathcal{N}(\{x\})$ to refine the parameter estimates. \blue{$\Delta \mathcal{N}(\{x\})$ contains 300 queries as shown in Fig.~\ref{fig:query_model} and $x=(U,t,M)$ is randomly sampled.} For both algorithms, the pre-trained network parameters are retained as the initial model configuration, and the networks are further trained using the new dataset $\Delta \mathcal{N}(\{x\})$.
 This approach enables the models to efficiently adapt to the updated system dynamics by integrating the latest observational data.

-This approach closely aligns with the online learning paradigm in machine learning \cite{marschall2020unified}, where models incrementally adapt as new data becomes available, rather than being retrained from scratch.
+This approach closely aligns with the online learning paradigm in ML \cite{marschall2020unified}, where models incrementally adapt as new data becomes available, rather than being retrained from scratch.
 This way, iPINN-HL benefits from its pre-trained structure, enabling it to rapidly converge to the new parameter regime after a sudden change.
 In contrast, DNN-HL requires more iterations and data to stabilize its estimates, as it lacks the inherent incorporation of governing physical principles that facilitate efficient adaptation.

 For this study, we use the following two-qubit Hamiltonian: